monsoonmaelstrom/book2/book2.md

 I’ve thrown the floodgates to my magic open in a way I’ve never allowed myself to do before.
 Everything, all at once, all directed at Iverson, all for the people I love.

 The trick to it—and there’s always a trick to everything—is that I don’t need to win.
-I simply need to make sure Iverson can’t win either, and then trust the people around me to take care of the rest of it.
+I simply need to make sure Iverson can’t win either, and then trust the people around me to take care of the rest.

 We’ll jump off the cliff, and Alex will make sure I don’t drown.
 Then once we’re in the water, Davy will make sure we get out and get away, and the others will help him get us somewhere safe.
 And once they do, if I’m very, very lucky, Liam will be able to figure out how to use the magic stretching between us to pull me back.